-- Step 1 Click Analysis > Connections > Events. - Step 2 Click Table View of Connection Events. - Step 3 Click x on any column in the connection events table to add additional columns for at least SSL Flow Flags and SSL Flow Messages.
+- Step 1 If you haven't done so already, log in to the management center. - Step 2 Click Analysis > Connections > Events. - Step 3 Click Table View of Connection Events. - Step 4 Click x on any column in the connection events table to add additional columns for at least SSL Flow Flags and SSL Flow Messages.